FormulasQuestion/moodle-qtype_formulas/README.md

 These functionalities can simplify the creation of questions in many fields related to mathematics, numbers and units, such as physics and engineering.

-This question type was written by Hon Wai Lau and versions for Moodle 1.9 and 2.0 are still available at the original author website at the date of this writting https://code.google.com/p/moodle-coordinate-question/downloads/list
+This question type was written by Hon Wai Lau and versions for Moodle 1.9 and 2.0 are still available at the original author's website at the date of this writting https://code.google.com/p/moodle-coordinate-question/downloads/list

 This question type was upgraded to the new question engine introduced in Moodle 2.1 by Jean-Michel Vedrine

 This version is compatible with Moodle 2.6 and ulterior versions.
-It has been tested with Moolde versions up to 3.4 and 3.5dev.
+It has been tested with Moodle versions up to 3.4 and 3.5dev.

 ### Requirements